9QIX/Google-Cybersecurity-Certification-Notes/I. Foundations Of Cybersecurity/Week 1/Terms/Security Analyst.md

 - **CSIRT Functions:**
 	1. **[[Security Analyst]]:** Investigates security alerts to determine if an incident has occurred.
 Assesses the criticality of the incident and remediates some incidents directly.

+### **Security analyst**

+The job of the **[[security analyst]]** is to continuously monitor an environment for any security threats.
+This includes:

+- Analyzing and triaging alerts
+- Performing root-cause investigations
+- Escalating or resolving alerts

+If a critical threat is identified, then analysts escalate it to the appropriate team lead, such as the technical lead.